Prismatic Steenrod operations and arithmetic duality on Brauer groups: Motivic spectra

 The most important property of $\MSZp(n)_S$ from our perspective is that it comes equipped with a natural isomorphism

 in other words, the cohomology theory represented by $\MSZp(n)_S$ is the restriction of absolute syntomic cohomology with $n^{\mrm{th}}$ Tate twist to smooth $S$-schemes.

 Syntomic cohomology is an ``absolute'' cohomology theory for schemes, not restricted to any specific base.
-This claim has a motivic refinement.
-Namely, $\MSZp(n)_{S}$ is the $S$-component of an ``absolute motivic spectrum''.
+This assertion has refinement to motivic spectra: $\MSZp(n)_{S}$ is the $S$-component of an ``absolute motivic spectrum''.
 We shall only consider the incarnation of this fact for individual morphisms.

 \begin{prop} Let $f\colon S \to T$ be a morphism of qcqs schemes.
 Then there is a canonical isomorphism

 \end{prop}

 \begin{proof} Since $f^*$ intertwines the Tate twists, it suffices to treat the case $n=0$.
 Let $(\SZp(\bu)[2\bu]_T,\xi^{\syn}_T)$ be the $\pic$-oriented graded algebra from \Cref{def:mot_syn_coh} and similarly for $S$.
 First, we shall construct a canonical isomorphism